vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ## Conclusion

 This article shows how easy it is to use Peakboard to present unstructured data like technical drawings.
 A SharePoint library is only one of the many options to store these kinds of documents.
-Other common ways include shared directories, cloud based storage blobs, SAP, etc. The list is endless, but the pattern for how to handle the Peakboard side of things is always similar.
+Other common ways include shared directories, cloud-based storage blobs, SAP, etc. The list is endless, but the pattern for how to handle the Peakboard side of things is always similar.